Census of Manufactures - Mobile Header

 About the Data

-This project assembles and harmonizes historical manufacturing data from the Census of Manufactures, utilizing all surviving manuscript schedules from 1850-1880.
+This project assembles and harmonizes historical manufacturing data from the Census of Manufactures, utilizing all surviving establishment-level manuscript schedules from 1850, 1860, 1870, and 1880.

-The resulting datasets enable researchers to analyze industrial change, geographic patterns, and firm dynamics throughout the mid-19th century in the United States.
+The resulting data enable researchers to analyze industrial change, geographic patterns, and firm dynamics throughout the mid-19th century in the United States:

 Click the following link to download a PDF of the complete set of documentation for this project: